eoneill/restylecss.com/src/content/documentation/nesting-selectors.md

 topic: Defining Patterns
 tags: restyle, selectors
 layout: default.hbt
-date: 2015-07-20
+date: 2015-08-17
 draft: true
 order: 1010
 ---

 ## Nesting Selectors

 reSTYLE provides you with the ability to compose intuitive and semantic UI patterns that are decoupled from the specific selector hierarchy often found in complex stylesheets.
-However, UI component authors might need the flexibility to enforce some rigidity, or to work around existing global selectors within their site that would otherwise be difficult to dissociate.
+However, pattern authors might need the flexibility to enforce some rigidity, or to work around existing global selectors within their site that would otherwise be difficult to dissociate.

 Take this example output from a button nested within a button group in [Bootstrap](http://getbootstrap.com/components/#btn-groups):